-We would recommend using one if you will be using the pump rarely or travel a lot.
-If you have a condition which restricts movement in your hand, then there are foot powered breast pump available.
-However we would recommend using an electric breast pump.
+We would recommend using one if you are using the pump rarely or travel a lot.
+If you have a condition which restricts movement in your hand, then there is foot powered breast pump available.
+However, we would recommend using an electric breast pump.

 Electric Breast Pump

 These pumps are more efficient than manual breast pumps.
-They are available as home use pumps or hospital grade pumps.
-Home use pumps are designed to pump for medium usage, i.e. if you are looking to pump milk once a week to twice a day.
+They are available as home-use pumps or hospital grade pumps.
+Home-use pumps are designed for medium usage, i.e. if you are looking to pump milk once a week to twice a day.
 These pumps are most often used if you need a pump to return to work or building your milk supply.

 A hospital grade pump is designed for heavy usage.
-If you are looking for a pump which will handle at least 5-12 daily expressing session then you should consider these.
+If you are looking for a pump which will handle at least 5-12 daily expressing session, then you should consider these.
 The motors are sturdy, reliable with enough efficiency to keep your milk supply high.
-You may have been advised to use a hospital grade pumps if your baby is premature; you have supply issues; or you have twins or multiples.
-These pumps are very expensive to buy, however some models are available to rent.
+You may have been advised to use a hospital grade pump if your baby is premature; you have supply issues; or you have twins or multiples.
+These pumps are very expensive to buy; however, some models are available to rent.

 Single Electric Breast Pump

 This type of pump has one breast shield and bottle attached to the motor.
 This means you can only express from one breast at a time.
 If you’re looking for an electric pump to use less than twice a week, then consider a single pump.
 You’ll save money, as single pumps are often cheaper than the double counter parts.
 You have a little more freedom to get tasks done as you will still have one hand free whilst expressing.
 To express both sides with a single pump will take around 20-40 minutes, depending on the pump efficiency.